Prize

 Summary

 The T.F.
-Ryan Prize For Anatomy, established by Dr Thomas Francis Ryan MBBS (1886), is awarded to the undergraduate student who is awarded the highest mark in ANAT20006, Principles of Human Structure in a calendar year.
+Ryan Prize For Anatomy, established by Dr Thomas Francis Ryan MBBS (1886), is awarded to the undergraduate student who is obtains the highest mark in the subject Principles of Human Structure.

 About the donor